PromitSarker/Offensive-Language-Classification/README.md

 ### Offensive Language Classification using Fine-tune BERT

 This code is for classifying toxic comments in multilingual text using the BERT (Bidirectional Encoder Representations from Transformers) model.
-The project uses TensorFlow and Hugging Face's transformers library for fine-tuning a pre-trained BERT model on a dataset of toxic comments.
+The project uses TensorFlow and Hugging Face's transformers library to fine-tune a pre-trained BERT model on a dataset of toxic comments.

 #### Data Preparation
 **Loading Datasets:** The datasets are loaded from CSV files: